 Cervantes’ black battle-plate was stained with gore.
 It was not the ichor of a xenos monstrosity, he thought distastefully, but that of a fellow Astartes, a man who, up until recently, he would have called brother.
 Necessity had forced his hand, as had the unrelenting eye of the Inquisition…as well as whatever madness it was that had overtaken the Space Wolves.

-Cervantes had tried to reason with Hrothgar, to make him see reason.
-The Space Wolf had spat every entreaty back in his place, declaring him to be a mindless puppet of not only the Inquisition, but also of the Aeldari who were manipulating Inquisitor Zao.
+Cervantes had tried to reason with Hrothgar, to make him see the madness of his actions.
+The Space Wolf had spat every entreaty back in his face, declaring him to be a mindless puppet of not only the Inquisition, but also of the Aeldari who were manipulating Inquisitor Zao.

 “They are using you!”
 Hrothgar had roared.
 “They are USING you!”